Opendigitalradio/dablin/README.md

 DABlin processes frame-aligned DAB ETI-NI recordings.
 If no filename is specified, `stdin` is used for input.
-You just have to specify the regarding Service ID (SID).
-The GUI version does not necessarily need this - in that case initially no service is played until one is chosen.
+You just should specify the service ID (SID) of the desired service using `-s` - otherwise initially no service is played.
+The GUI version of course does not necessarily need this.

 If you want to play a live station, you can use `dab2eti` from [dabtools](https://github.com/Opendigitalradio/dabtools) (ODR maintained fork) and transfer the ETI live stream via pipe, e.g.: